 (i) other such information the Zoning Administrator requires to determine conformance with these regulations.

-804.2 Incomplete or incorrect information submitted on zoning applications and or sketches shall result in the rejection of the zoning application until the required information is received to the satisfaction of the Zoning Administrator.
+804.2 Applications with missing, confusing, or incorrect information are considered incomplete.
+The Zoning Administrator shall not process an incomplete application, but shall tell the applicant what is needed as soon as practical.
+If the applicant does not provide information to update and complete the application within 60 days of the determination that it was incomplete, the Zoning Administrator may reject the application.

 Section 805: Zoning Administrator Review

 805.1 Within 30 days of receipt of a complete application, including all application materials and fees, the Zoning Administrator shall act to either issue or deny a zoning permit in writing, or to refer the application to the Development Review Board for consideration.